DHI/react-components/packages/react-components-lab/docs/CONTRIBUTING.md

 To get started follow these steps:

 - Clone the repository on your PC using `git clone https://github.com/DHI/react-components.git`.
-- Add an .npmrc file in the package you want to use, following the guidelines from the main README file.
 - Run `yarn install`.
 - If everything went well, you are ready to add your contribution.